Christine Morton-Shaw: Work for younger children

 Morton-Shaw has received prizes and honours for her work in this area.
-Picnic Farm was awarded the Silver Honors by the Parents Choice Foundation, Run Rabbit, Run was awarded best children's illustrated work for four- to eleven-year-olds by the English association (2001), while Wake Up, Sleepy Bear is among the books chosen by the Dollywood Foundation for use in promoting reading among children.
+Picnic Farm was awarded the Silver Honors by the Parents Choice Foundation, while Wake Up, Sleepy Bear is among the books chosen by the Dollywood Foundation for use in promoting reading among children.
+Run Rabbit, Run was awarded best children's illustrated work for four- to eleven-year-olds by the English association (2001).